chase-moskal/shopper/README.md

     <shopper-cart></shopper-cart>
     ```

-    however, optionally, you may wish to place the cart inside a menu system (like in the demo)
+    however, optionally, you may wish instead to place the cart inside a menu system (like in the demo)

     ```html
     <menu-system initially-hidden sticky>